printify/tech-radar/technology-radar/README.md

     <script src="https://d3js.org/d3.v4.min.js"></script>
     <script src="http://zalando.github.io/tech-radar/release/radar-0.8.js"></script>
 ```
-Other then that any html/css/scripting styling can be applied.
+Other than that any html/css/scripting styling can be applied.

 ### Radar deployment
 None is needed.
-Bye default repo is setup to be served from `main` branch by static files.
-After PR being merge access [radar link](https://printify.github.io/architecture/technology-radar/index.html).
-There is an observation that looks like Github Pages needs some time to onvalidate previous version of page so result could be not immediate.
+Bye default repo is setup to be served from the `main` branch by static files.
+After PR being merged access [radar link](https://printify.github.io/architecture/technology-radar/index.html).
+There is an observation that looks like Github Pages needs some time to invalidate the previous version of the page so the result could be not immediate.